VladimirTechMan/salsa-format-spec/README.md

   JSON Name  |JSON Type| Description
  ------------|---------|------------
  "packets"   | array   | Required.
 An array of objects of type "packet", where each object represents a logged signaling protocol packet.
  "protocol"  | string  | Optional.
-The name of the signaling protocol being represented by all the entries in the "packets" array (applicable only when it is the same for all packets).
+The name of the protocol being represented by all the entries in the "packets" array (applicable only when the protocol is the same for all packets).
  "transport" | string  | Optional.
-The name of the transport being used to exchange all the packets represented by the "packets" array (applicable only when it is the same for all packets).
+The name of the transport mechanism being used to exchange all the packets represented by the "packets" array (applicable only when all packets have the same transport).
  "startedDateTime" | string | Optional.
 The timestamp of the moment when the packet logging activity actually started.
 The value is formatted according to a subset of formats defined in ISO 8601 (*see details below*).
  "duration"  | string  | Optional.
 Total duration of the packet logging activity, in seconds.
  "geolocation" | object | Optional.
 The geographical position (coordinates) where the packets were logged by packet logger and the accuracy of representation.